csc-training/hip-programming/docs/04-memory.md

 // Synchronize
 hipStreamSynchronize(stream);
 ```
-* Recurring memory allocation and deallocation does not occur anymore, because the memory is obtained from the memory pool and only deallocated during the synchronization (default behavior)
+* Recurring memory allocation and deallocation does not occur anymore, because
+  the memory is obtained from the memory pool

 </div>
 </small>